 Funded supportIf you have issues with your funded support please click on the links below for more information:

 If a standard (wash basin) room in halls cannot meet your disability related needs, you may be eligible for financial assistance towards the additional costs of an adapted room or an en-suite room.

 Halls Contribution Eligibility Criteria.
-Please note that the Halls Contribution cannot be used for private accommodation.
+Please note that this form cannot be used for students staying in private halls of residence or private accommodation.